 The three Brides of Dracula also act as foils to our heroine, Mina.
-Jonathan Harker, Mina's fiancé, is weirdly attracted to, and yet repulsed by them, and doesn't want Mina to find out.
-Later, he considers a comparison between them:
+Jonathan Harker, Mina's fiancé, is weirdly attracted to (and yet repulsed by) them and doesn't want Mina to find out.
+Later, he compares them:

 I am alone in the castle with those awful women.
 Faugh!
 Mina is a woman, and there is nought in common.
 They are devils of the Pit!
 (4.67)

 Harker insists that there's nothing in common between Mina and the sexy vampire ladies.
 Does that mean that he doesn't want to think of Mina in terms of sexual desire, as he (briefly) thought of the Brides of Dracula?
 Or simply that Mina isn't a blood-sucking she-demon?
 Either way, we're invited to think of the Brides of Dracula as sexy (but evil) foils to Mina.